RiccardoNizzolo/cookiecutter-flasky-datascience/README.rst

 Features
 --------

-- Expose Restfull for each trained model
+- Expose Restfull API for each trained model
 - Modularization of the data science development process
-- Testing for the data science pipeline
+- Automatic Testing for the data science pipeline
-- Automatic model persistence with metadata
+- Model persistence with metadata
-- History of all trainded models with performance, commit and statistics
+- History of all trainded models with train/validation/test performance, commit id and statistics
+- Jenkins CI/CD Pipeline with models image building
+- Deploy models in docker containers
 - Flask-SQLAlchemy ready
 - Easy database migrations with Flask-Migrate
 - Configuration in environment variables, as per `The Twelve-Factor App <https://12factor.net/config>`_